 Frequently Asked Questions

 These are the most commonly asked questions and their answers.
-If you have any additional queries, feel free to use the chat option in the bottom of the page.
+If you have any additional queries, feel free to contact us.

 Which lagoon are you at?

-The kitekuda camp and Sri Lanka kite school are at the Kappalady lagoon.
-The lagoon is smaller than the Kalpitiya lagoon, but there are also much less kiters.
-More important: we get the cleanest and most consistent winds in the area.
+We are located at the Kappaladi lagoon which is smaller than the Kalpitiya lagoon.
+We do however have significant less kiters and wingers on the water plus most importantly we get the cleanest and most consistent winds in the area.

-This depends on your weight of course.
-The most common used sizes are 10's and 8's in the main season, and 12's and 10's in the winter season.
-But we always say, if you have it, better to bring it instead of having it at home!
+Kite and Wing sizes depend on your weight, skills and discipline of course.
+The most common kites are 10's and 8's in the main season, and 12's and 10's in the winter season.
+Wing size in the main season is 3.5-5m, in winter 4.5-6m.
+But, if you have it, better to bring instead of leaving it at home!

 What's the average windspeed?

-How wind secure is Sri Lanka / Kappalady?
+How wind secure is Kappaladi and Sri Lanka in general?

 How do I get to Kitekuda?

-Another option is the train to Palavi station and a 3-wheeler from there, or the bus to Palakuda Junction and a 3-wheeler from there.
+Other options are the train to Palavi station and a 3-wheeler from there or the bus to Palakuda Junction and a 3-wheeler from there.

 Where are you located in Kalpitiya?

-We are located in Kappalady, about 30mins south of Kalpitiya.
-The Kappalady village is a small fishing village bordering the lagoon.
+We are located in Kappaladi, about 30mins south of Kalpitiya.
+The Kappaladi village is a small fishing village bordering the lagoon.

-How far is the camp from the lagoon?
+How far is from my accommodation from the lagoon?

-I heard Kalpitiya is the place to be for kitesurfing, is that true?
+I heard Kalpitiya is the place to be for kitesurfing and wing foiling, is that true?

-Although Kalpitiya is great, we believe the Kappalady lagoon is much nicer for teaching as well as for advanced riders.
-Come and find out yourself!
+Although Kalpitiya is great, we believe the Kappaladi lagoon is much nicer for teaching as well as for advanced riders.
+Come and find out for yourself!

-Although it can get more crowded during the peak kite season (June - Aug), it's always quiet enough to comfortably and safely ride, practice and learn.
+Although it can get more busy during the peak season (June - Aug), it's always quiet enough to comfortably and safely ride, practice and learn.

 What does Full Board mean?

 When you book, you have the option besides the included breakfast to add 'full board', this means you can enjoy our Sri Lankan buffet for lunch and dinner.
-A preferred option for most as there are only a very limited amount of restaurants in the area.
+A preferred option for most guests as there is only a limited number of restaurants in the area.

 How new is the rental gear?

-Our rental gear is generally not older than two seasons, and always in excellent condition.
+Our rental gear is generally not older than two season and always in excellent condition.

-We offer an optional insurance that will cover you in the unfortunate event of accidental damage.
+We also offer an optional insurance that will cover you in the unfortunate event of accidental damage.

-Can I use different kite sizes during my rental period?
+Can I use different kite/wing sizes or switch boards during my rental period?

 What riding level is needed to do a kite safari?

-We have kite safari's for all levels.
-If you're a group of mixed levels.
-Have a look on the Safari page!
+We offer kite safari's for all levels.
+Please have a look on the Safari page!

-Yes, we have a very reliable and safe boat, and our instructors are all first-aid certified and have first-aid kits and loads of water with them at all times.
-How safe you are while kiting however is entirely up to you, and we ask you to keep in mind that a hospital might be 1,5hrs away.
+Yes, we have a reliable and safe boat, our instructors are first-aid certified and have first-aid kits as well as loads of water with them at all times.
+How safe you are while kiting however is entirely up to you and we ask you to keep in mind that a hospital might be 1.5hrs away.

 Did we miss your question?
 Drop us a line and we will